AlyssaDang/Web-Hosting-Notes/README.md

 Notes By: Alyssa Dang

-Source of Information: CSCE 313 Class Lecture, General Googling, Etc... condensed into summarized text
+Source of Information: CSCE 313 Class Lecture, Google, Etc... condensed into a summary

 ## Server and Client